bamason2/ttp451-module/docs/labs/Lesson_2.md

 ![image](figs/lab2/fig_52_design_view_2.png)

 For this exercise, the DoE test points were designed for an unknown system (No knowledge of the engine limits).
-For that reason, no constraints will be used for this exercise.
-Applying practice knowledge, constraints may come from engine modelling or early tests of an engine prototype.
+For that reason, no constraints will be used for this exercise, and a space-filling DOE style is used.
+By applying practical knowledge, constraints may come from engine modelling or early tests of an engine prototype.

 ---

 #### Task 2-2.3

 - Make sure you have downloaded the “TAS 2015” folder from learn.
 The files in “TAS 2015>>2.
 DOE lab ” folder are required to run the virtual engine test.
 The files required are shown in figure below.
 Set the Matlab directory path to the “TAS 2015” folder or whichever folder you have saved the contents of TAS 2015 folder.
-Copy the “V8NA_TestBed_DoE.csv” into the current Matlab folder so that the script will be able to find the design file.
+Copy the “V8NA_TestBed_DoE.csv” into the current MATLAB folder so that the script will be able to find the design file.

 ![image](figs/lab2/fig_53_data_selection.png)

 - The virtual engine test requires initialization.
 The initialization will automatically load the saved DOE points (“V8NA_TestBed_DoE.csv”) into the workspace and apply a time stamp to the design for it to be used in the virtual engine test &copy; block.
-Open “V8NA_TestBedData_400_Mdl_init.m” within the Matlab environment and execute the script.
-Once the execution has completed, a new variable is loaded into the Matlab workspace.
+Open “V8NA_TestBedData_400_Mdl_init.m” within the MATLAB&copy; environment and execute the script.
+Once the execution has completed, a new variable is loaded into the MATLAB&copy; workspace.

 ![image](figs/lab2/fig_54_init_script.png)

-- The DOE points are automatically loaded into the Matlab workspace, it is important to check if the DOE points are in the correct form.
-Open the “V8NA_TestBed_DoE” variable in Matlab’s workspace by double clicking on it and check the values in the “Variable Editor”.
+- The DOE points are automatically loaded into the MATLAB&copy; workspace, it is important to check if the DOE points are in the correct form.
+Open the “V8NA_TestBed_DoE” variable in the workspace by double clicking on it and check the values in the “Variable Editor”.
 Take note that the 1st column is the time stamp which will be used when running the Simulink&copy; block.

 ![image](figs/lab2/fig_55_variable_editor.png)

 - Open “V8NA_TestBed_400.slx” in Simulink&copy;.
 Run the simulation by pressing [Start Simulation] button.
 The simulation time is set at 350 seconds.
-After the simulation has completed, the test results (“V8NA_TestBed_Data”) will be saved in the Matlab workspace.
+After the simulation has completed, the test results (“V8NA_TestBed_Data”) will be saved in the MATLAB&copy; workspace.
 - Use the “Save_Test_Result.m” script to convert the test result matrix into a csv format.
 The test will be saved as “V8NA_TestBed_Data.csv”.
 We will use the test result obtained for the modelling exercise during the modelling lab.
 - Now, close the Simulink&copy; model.
 Save the workspace items as “V8NA_testplan.mat” by clicking [File >> Save Project As].
 The saved test plan will be used for the following lab classes.